GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 ## Overview

 This tutorial shows you how to run a managed Cloud Run application with a Google Service Account using conditional IAM roles using a Cloud Storage bucket.
+This tutorial shows that creating a Cloud Run application and specifying a Google Service Account to control access to resources using Conditional IAM can be a part of a comprehensive security layer.

 Applications that use Google Cloud services such as Pub/Sub, Cloud Storage, and Cloud SQL require authentication.
 Authentication and authorization are provided using Cloud Identity Access Management (IAM) through a combination of roles and accounts.
 Google Service Accounts are often used to provide an authentication and